avlo/hitopbtc/README.md

 ### application state
 ##### current functionality
-- as of this writing, hitop currently can complete a full bitcoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin main network, but hasn't been run there (yet).
+- as of this writing, HiTopBPG currently can complete a full bitcoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin main network, but hasn't been run there (yet).
 - uses HD wallet with newly generated child keys for each order
 - currency abstraction layer.  currently supports bitcoin, but API/interface exists for (any) currency extension.
 - graphic images completely customizable via application.properties file
 ##### known limitations / bugs
+- for ease of user testing, all but two entity bean fields (name and btcaddress) have been commented out.  users can uncomment remaining fields and include them in controller logic & html/thymeleaf template as needed
 - no unit tests, bad developer... but they're coming (i know, TDD...)
-- html/javascript ~50% culled to remove unneccary libs.  more cleanup there coming soon.
+- html/javascript/css ~50% culled to remove unneccary libs.  more cleanup there coming soon.
-- no javadoc yet, hopefully there's sufficiently good OO design here that nobody trips up on what's happening and where.
+- no javadoc yet, but in the meanwhile hopefully sufficient OO design of understanding what's going on and where.
 - non-show stopping TODO's annotated in various places throughout codebase.
 - Dockerfile / modular framework pending (currently, docker isn't necessary to run application as-is)
-- various other "non-show-stopping" idiosyncrasies
+- various other "non-show-stopping" minutia, to be addressed moving forward